 With Selligy's mobile app for salespeople, you can cut the time your team spends on doing forecast updates and meeting reports in Salesforce by 90% – while giving you 5X more insight into what's going on in the sales field.
 Selligy also automatically links marketing efforts to sales deals.
 Your team will not just appreciate the time savings, they'll respect that the effort they put in is actually improving Marketing's efforts to find better leads.

 By giving your team time back into your week, there will be less unspoken resistance in your next conversation about how to go above and beyond.

 director, business development & marketing

-Contact us to learn more about the innovative teams pioneering ways to turn their sales process – and CRM – into competitive weapons, not an administrative drag.
-Or click here for a free Sales Visibility Assessment of your salesforce.com data.
+Contact us to learn more about how innovative teams are pioneering ways to turn their sales process – and CRM – into competitive weapons, not an administrative drag.
+Or click here for a free Sales Visibility Assessment of your Salesforce data.